Appian Named a Leader in the 2024 Gartner® Magic Quadrant™ for Process Mining Platforms Report

-MCLEAN, Va., May 2, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced it has been named a Leader by Gartner in its 2024 Magic Quadrant for Process Mining Platforms report.
+LONDON, May 3, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced it has been named a Leader by Gartner in its 2024 Magic Quadrant for Process Mining Platforms report.
 The report evaluated 18 vendors and their product offerings.
 For more information, download a complimentary copy of the Gartner Process Mining 2024 report.

 - Faster data prep that eliminates complex transformation with always-ready data from multiple sources.